flipboxfactory/patron/docs/services/manage-tokens.md

 # Manage Tokens

-This service is used to manage one or many [Token Records].
+This service is used to manage one or many [Token Records] in Craft.

 [[toc]]